 Encourage staff development with online training

 The link between learning opportunities and employee motivation is strong.
-Companies that invest in personal development see improved employee retention, happier and more engaged staff, and a better company culture.
+Companies that invest in personal development see improved employee retention, happier and more engaged staff, and a better work environment.

 Online learning might just be the motivational-boost your teams need

-Intranet software tools like intranet badges allow you to build your own employee reward program, where you can formally recognise staff for a job well done.
-Providing digital rewards at the point of achievement – such as when a team member has delivered outstanding customer support or completed a particularly challenging project – is a great motivator, because it shows that their work is appreciated and valued.
+Intranet software tools like intranet badges allow you to build your own employee reward program, where you can formally express gratitude for a job well done to staff.
+Providing digital rewards at the point of achievement – such as when a team member has delivered outstanding customer support or completed a particularly challenging project – is a great motivator, because it shows that their work is appreciated and valued in the organization.

 Collect – and respond to – employee feedback